wware/med-lit-graph/DESIGN_DECISIONS.md

 - Misses semantic similarity
 - Hard to search free text

-**3. Hybrid with single database (Neo4j vectors)** **Considered but:**
+**3. Hybrid with single database**
-- Neo4j vector search less mature than OpenSearch
-- OpenSearch is proven at scale
+**Considered but:**
-- Separation of concerns
+- Separation of concerns provides flexibility
+- Each database optimized for its purpose
+- Easier to scale independently

 ---